Southern Nazarene University: Facilities

 There are five facilities and sites for athletic competition and training, including the Sawyer Center (1998) for basketball, volleyball, indoor track, commencement, and other ceremonies, McFarland Park Stadium (2001) for football, the Claud & Betty Cypert Athletic Complex (2000) for baseball and softball, the Wanda Rhodes Soccer Complex (1978), and the tennis courts (1985).

 Nickname

-The mascot has been the "Thunder Cat" since 2003, the colors are crimson and white, and the athletic nickname is the Crimson Storm.
+The nickname has been the "Crimson Storm" since 2003, the colors are crimson and white, and the athletic nickname is the Crimson Storm.
 Until 1999, the nickname was the Redskins, but SNU officials adopted the Crimson Storm as a response to concerns that the term "Redskins" as an athletic mascot was derogatory to Native Americans.

 Notable persons

 Several SNU alumni have become notable as academics, politicians, and leaders in the Church of the Nazarene.